Web3-Plurality/plurality-widget/README.md

-# Plurality Reputation connect widget
+# Plurality Reputation Connect Widget
 This repo contains the functionality to load the plurality identity oracle as a popup widget.

 ## To run